 6. Ace the Interview

-Goal: Students practice professional English, proper interview etiquette and responding appropriately to common interview questions
+Goal: Students practice professional English, proper interview etiquette and responding appropriately to common interview questions.

 Description: This particular ESL role play topic may not be suitable for young students.
 However, it can be extremely beneficial and worthwhile for business English students, as well as high school and university students.
 And who does not like talking about themselves?

 Divide students into pairs and have them take turns being the interviewer and interviewee.
 The questions can be as detailed as you would like and can be adjusted for different student levels.
-Be sure to also use this opportunity to teach students about the importance of body language and interview etiquette!
+Be sure to also use this opportunity to teach students about the importance of body language and interview etiquette.

-7. Watch the Weather
+8. Watch the Weather

 Goal: Students practice weather-related terms and phrases, as well as different verb tenses.

-- Weather terms
+- Weather terms (sunny, cloudy, rain, snow, wind)

-- Temporal words (today, yesterday, last night, etc.)
+- Temporal words (today, yesterday, last night)

+Description: Talking about the weather is a necessity for accurately describing the current conditions, as well as mastering the art of small talk.
 This ESL role play topic is great for helping students master these terms and using a variety of verb tenses in context.

 Students work in small groups to give a weather report, explaining the past, future or present conditions.
 Depending on the level of your class, you may also let them talk about traffic or current events.
 For added interest, you might include a “citizen” in the role play for the anchor or reporter to engage with.

-8. Meet Your Mate on a Date
+9. Meet Your Mate on a Date

 Goal: Students formulate and appropriately respond to personal questions.